joosomi/joosomi/README.md

 I am a dedicated and diligent learner who wants to continuously grow as a developer.
 <br>
 I enjoy learning new things and going on adventures.
-<br>Some of my hobbies include watching movies, as well as traveling, going to concerts, and festivals🙂
 </p>
 <div>